DataSperling/p-values-from-the-null-distribution/README.md

 The answer is about ~2.8% of the time.
-This is the answer to the original question "What is the probability that an outcome from the null distribution is larger than the experimental value. this is a p-value.
+This is the answer to the original question "What is the probability that an outcome from the null distribution is larger than the experimental value. this is a p-value".